multiversx/mx-docs/docs/developers/developer-reference/serialization-format.md

 In MultiversX, there is a specific serialization format for all data that interacts with a smart contract.
 The serialization format is central to any project because all values entering and exiting a contract are represented as byte arrays that need to be interpreted according to a consistent specification.

 In Rust, the **multiversx-sc-codec** crate ([crate](https://crates.io/crates/multiversx-sc-codec), [doc](https://docs.rs/multiversx-sc-codec/0.17.0/multiversx_sc_codec/)) exclusively deals with this format.
-Both Go and Rust implementations of Mandos have a component that serializes to this format.
+Both Go and Rust implementations of scenarios have a component that serializes to this format.
 DApp developers need to be aware of this format when interacting with the smart contract on the backend.

 ## Rationale